wordofwarning/wordofwarning.org/current/2016-haphazard/schedule/index.md

 Just above our heads is an entirely different and unexplored realm — always present but just out of reach.
 Use our giant periscope to see a familiar place anew for a literal and metaphorical change of perspective.

 **Travelling Lights | *Ludicrously Luminous***
-Digital meets steampunk in this mesmerising lightshow, as a helix of light colour and pattern swirls above your head.<br>An eccentric trio of machines — re-fashioned beer pumps, an old laundry mangle and the mysterious Helical Morphosis Configurator — put the control in your hands.
+Digital meets steampunk in this mesmerising lightshow, as a helix of light colour and pattern swirls above your head.
+An eccentric trio of machines — re-fashioned beer pumps, an old laundry mangle and the mysterious Helical Morphosis Configurator — put the control in your hands.